LauzHack/deep-learning-bootcamp/README.md

 Since 2016, LauzHack has organized hackathons at EPFL in Lausanne, Switzerland.
 We also organize tech talks during the school year.

-This is a repository for our new event: a Deep Learning Summer Bootcamp.
+This is a repository for our new event: a Deep Learning Summer Bootcamp (Summer 2024 Edition).

 # Syllabus